 Founder and CEO

 From 2010, Adrian was part of the founding team of Birmingham Ormiston Academy (BOA), an arts academy partnered with The BRIT School.
-Mr Packer was a senior Artistic Director at the BRIT School for 12 years and taught some of the country’s highest profile, award-winning talent in the music, theatre and television industries.
+Adrian was a senior Artistic Director at the BRIT School for 12 years and taught some of the country’s highest profile, award-winning talent in the music, theatre, film and television industries during that time.

 Joanne has a well-established track record in education, with considerable previous experience working as a School Business Manager in many varied and challenging circumstances.
 She continues to mentor and coach other leaders and works with national organisations to inform best practice.